Codesee-io/docs-maps/docs/prs.md

 ### Review Map Settings

-The Review Map settings can be accessed using the side menu on the right:
+The Review Map settings can be accessed using the menu on the right side:

 <img alt="Gif of accessing the Review Map settings" src="../img/review-map-settings.gif" width="306">